jadrake75/odata-filter-parser/README.md

 git push origin --tags
 ```

-To package the file for npmjs verify the content of the package matching the expectations by running
+Step 4.
+Pack the solution for publishing

 ```
-npx npm-packlist
+npm pack
 ```

-To deploy the module to npm use the following command (user access will be required)
+Step 5.
+To deploy the module to npmjs use the following command (user access will be required)

 ```
 npm publish
 ```

+Step 6.
+Optionally create a release in github using the tag and attach the .tgz used to publish to npmjs